Download the notebook here! Interactive online version: colab

 random_estimates.append(est_random)

-# Quality-based selection (always picks top performers)
+# Quality-based selection (always picks lowest quality)

-top_idx = full_info_df.nlargest(n_treat, "quality_score").index
+bottom_idx = full_info_df.nsmallest(n_treat, "quality_score").index

 D_biased = np.zeros(len(full_info_df))

-D_biased[top_idx] = 1
+D_biased[bottom_idx] = 1

 Y_biased = np.where(D_biased == 1, full_info_df["Y1"], full_info_df["Y0"])